ChiWang/DmpSW/README.md

 ##  Requirement

 DMPSW will uses tools Root, Geant4 Boost and SCons.
-You must install them firstly follow the guide below if you do not have them.
+You must install them firstly by following the guide below if you do not have them.

 Install ROOT